-Apple AirPods Pro (2nd gen)
+7. Apple AirPods Pro (2nd gen)

 Overall audio is beefier than before, while a software update means Spatial Audio can be personalised through analysis of your ears.
 Swipe volume controls on the stem aren’t the most accurate way to make adjustments, but the addition of a speaker to the charging case means you get sonic assistance when searching for it with FindMy.
 Battery life has also been boosted, although the increase isn’t immediately noticeable.

-Bose QuietComfort Earbuds II
+8. Bose QuietComfort Earbuds II

 Already five-star wireless earphones, the second-gen QuietComfort Earbuds make the best bits even better.
 Smaller and lighter, the QCE II are easier on the ear and the eye, with swappable tips and stability bands ensuring a snug fit.
-Each compact stems features a touch surface that’s responsive and customisable.
+Each compact stem features a touch surface that’s responsive and customisable.

 In the ear, 9.3mm full-range drivers produce a soundstage that’s expansive yet packed with detail, paired with bass that’s bold but controlled.
 Others do more with dynamic variations, but the Bose ’buds don’t want for nuance.
 They also excel when it comes to ANC.
 Eight mics help them deal convincingly with ambient noise, and we experience no sense of in-ear pressure.
 You’ll find better battery life elsewhere, but these are easily Bose’s best earphones to date.

-Beats Fit Pro
+9. Beats Fit Pro